ChildsplayOSU/bogl-docs/tutorials/boards.md

 ### inARow
 The `inARow` function will tell you if there is a row of values on a board.

 The function takes 3 arguments: An integer which is the length of the row we are looking for, a *Content* value which is the value we are looking to see if there is a row of, and the board we are looking for a row in.
-The return value of an `inARow` function call is a Bool which will be **True** if the specified row exists and **False** if it does not.
+The return value of an `inARow` function call is a Bool, which will be **True** if the specified row exists and **False** if it does not.

 **Function Signature:**
 {% highlight haskell %}